Back To School Tips (College Edition)

 It’s your responsibility.

 Whatever is happening, it’s yours to figure out.
-There are people available to help you, but you need to find them *that’s also your responsibility*.
+It is yours to do, yours to manage, yours to fix, and yours to advocate for.
+There are people on campus available and willing to help you, but you need to find them and ask for help *that’s also your responsibility*.

 And mom and dad: You are welcome to help them.
 You should if you could, but don’t do things for them.
 Don’t make phone calls because they are busy or scared.
 Prompt them to clean up their own mess (literal or figurative) whenever possible.